pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

     }, 3000);
 }
 ```
 The keyword `let` created a block scope for the variable `i`, for every loop iteration particularly.
-Therefore, we didn't have to put the line `console.log(i)` into a closure in order to create a new scope for `i`, because the `let` keyword did it for us.
+Therefore, we didn't have to put the line `console.log(i)` into a new closure in order to create a new scope for `i`, because the `let` keyword did it for us.

 ### Event Handlers